yvesmartindestaillades/DREEM_Herschlag/README.md

 The wrapper allows the user to run DREEM on different samples and to add standardized experimental details to DREEM output.

+## Requirements

+DREEM package must be in your environment.
+You need RNAstructure installed to run RNAstructure, otherwise deactivate this option in the config file.

 ## Installation